alexpreli/web-chat-app/README.md

-# Universal Chat Web Page
+# Universal Chat Web App

 This project is a front-end real-time general web chat where multiple users join one shared room.